How to speak better

 What does it mean?

-Examiners talk about Range and Accuracy, i.e., Being able to use structures correctly, but also having a range of structures you can use flexibly.
-This also relates to your ability to use tricky things like prepositions and articles.
+Examiners talk about Accuracy and Range, i.e., being able to use grammar correctly, but also having a range of grammar you can use flexibly.
+This is also connected to your ability to use difficult things like prepositions and articles.

 Why is it important?